 Applicants are encouraged to notify the Office of Admissions of a change of address as soon as possible.
 Applicants are able to update their admissions file with the new address by accessing their account through the Applicant Portal.

 Applicants will receive an email alerting them when admittance tickets are ready to be printed.
-The admittance can be located in the exam case record through the Applicant Portal.
+The admittance ticket can be located in the exam case record through the Applicant Portal.
+Admittance tickets only need to be printed for applicants testing in person

 For particular questions regarding your status or the other requirements for admission, you should contact the State Bar's Office of Admissions by sending an email directly from your Applicant Portal.
-If you need to contact the office by telephone, the following telephone numbers are provided:
+If you need to contact the office by telephone, please use one of the following telephone numbers:

 845 South Figueroa Street